-Selling Editorial Photos
+22 Sep 2007 Selling Editorial Photos

-What are editorial photos?
+What are Editorial Photos?

-Editorial photos are informational and educational in nature, unlike stock photos which are commercial.
+Technically, it’s not a photo that’s ‘editorial’, but it’s how the photo is used.
+But generally speaking, editorial photos are informational and educational in nature, unlike stock photos which are commercial.
 They are suited to publications rather than sales material.
 News photos showing current events and famous people are the most popular type.

 Shutterstock allow you to sell editorial images simply by ticking the ‘Editorial - does not require release’ box during submission.
 Buyers are then informed that the images cannot be used for commercial purposes.

 Dreamstime will pay you $5 for every accepted editorial photo you submit.
-However, they still require a signed model release for all recognizable faces in the photo, and removal of all brands and logos.
+However, they still require a signed model release for all recognizable faces in the photo, and removal of all brands and logos. (update Feb 2008: Dreamstime now trusts their buyers to understand the different licenses and so no longer requires model releases for editorial photos.
+They also no longer pay the $5 for each editorial image accepted)

 Both these agencies apply almost the same quality requirements to editorial submissions as they do to stock.
 Just because a photo contains a celebrity or the latest headline event, doesn’t mean it can be lower quality.